 In most societies, businesses are granted a license to operate and the right to exist through a combination of social and legal institutions.
 Businesses are expected to provide quality goods and services, abide by laws and regulations, treat employees fairly, follow through on contracts, protect the natural environment, meet warranty obligations, and adhere to many other standards of good business conduct.
 Companies that continuously meet and exceed these standards are rewarded with customer satisfaction, employee dedication, investor loyalty, strong relationships in the community, and the time and energy to continue focusing on businessrelated concerns.
 Firms that fail to meet these responsibilities can face penalties, both formal and informal, and may have their attention diverted away from core business practice.
-For example, in 2014 General Motors (GM) instituted a recall of 2.6 million vehicles due to faulty ignition switches.
-Attorneys filed class action lawsuits against GM, and GM's case was hurt further because it knew about the faulty ignition switch problem years before the recall.3 This is likely to put a damper on GM's reputation.
-The first female CEO of GM, Mary Barra, had to address these issues to restore customer confidence.
-However, GM can restore consumer confidence if they acknowledge mistakes, correct the problem, and make proper restitution.
-The goal is to prevent these negative outcomes in the future.
+For example, Volkswagen received a number of penalties and criticisms for installing "defeat devices" into its diesel vehicles.
+These defeat devices were intended to fool regulators.
+While the cars were undergoing emissions testing, the cars ran below performance to meet requirements.
+However, when on the road they emitted 40 times the allowable limit of emissions in the United States.
+Perhaps most damaging to the firm is that this scandal was a deliberate attempt to bypass environmental rules.
+German prosecutors launched an investigation to determine whether top executives also mislead investors by failing to inform them about complaints filed against the company in a timely manner.3 The goal is to prevent these negative outcomes in the future.